goxrp/rippled-rest-api/README.md

 [![License][license-svg]][license-url]
 [![Heroku][heroku-svg]][heroku-url]

-Ripple API provides a REST-like API proxy for the [`rippled` server](https://github.com/ripple/rippled).
+Rippled REST API provides a REST-like API proxy for the [`rippled` server](https://github.com/ripple/rippled).
 It is more REST-like than the existing interfaces and should be easier to use for those with REST API experience, while remaining close enough to the [`rippled` server's API](https://xrpl.org/rippled-api.html) to ensure maintenance, support and documenation should be eaiser than if a larger change was introduced.

 ## Installation

-Ripple API can run as a stand-alone server using `net/http` or `fasthttp`.
+Rippled REST API can run as a stand-alone server using `net/http` or `fasthttp`.
 It can also run on AWS Lambda behind an AWS API Gateway Proxy.
 This is set by setting the `HTTP_ENGINE` environment variable to one of `nethttp`, `fasthttp` or `awslambda`.

 1. Server
 2. AWS Lambda